 Sheryl is a very prominent first name for women (#307 out of 4276, Top 7%) but an uncommon last name for both adults and children.
 (2000 U.S. Census)

 Below is a graphed analysis of the usage of Sheryl and related names.
-Charlotte (#10 last year), Cherie, Cheryl, Cheryle, Sharla, Sharon (#879), Sheri, Sherie, Sherrie, Sherrill, Sherry, Sherryl and Shirley are the popular varying forms of Sheryl.
-Variants like Sharaye are seldom used.
-These girl names were at the peak of their popularity during 1950-1959 (usage of 0.6189%) and have become much less popular since (usage 0.0794%, down 87.2%), with forms such as Sharon, Sherry, Sherryl, Sheryl and Shirley becoming somewhat outmoded.
-Charlotte (#10) is the most trendy baby name in this list, with this name enjoying a revival in popularity.
+Charlotte (#10 2 years ago), Cherie, Cheryl, Cheryle, Sharla, Sharon (#879), Sheri, Sherie, Sherrie, Sherrill, Sherry, Sherryl and Shirley are the popular varying forms of Sheryl.
+Other variants, like Sharaye, are seldom used.
+These forms of Sheryl were at the peak of their popularity during 1950-1959 (average #381) and have become much less popular since (#920, 87.2% less).
+Charlotte is the all-time favorite, and Sheryl has become less contemporary.
 (Top 1000 Baby Names Statistics, 2014)